 Can I Get a Car Title Loan While in Chapter 13?

 - In this type of bankruptcy, you must pay off your debts gradually, and taking on new debt during this time could violate your plan terms.
-Getting a title loan would create a new financial responsibility that is not integrated into your original repayment schedule.
+Getting a title loan would create a new financial responsibility not integrated into your original repayment schedule.

 - When you file for bankruptcy, new financial transactions, including getting auto equity loans, could violate this and may mean legal consequences because of the automatic stay it triggers.